Notavatarkorra/notavatarkorra.github.io/Time on class.md

 So already at the MINIMUM this is 17.5 hours that you cannot refute.

-Unless someone already knows what they are doing completely and is speeding through it all or somehow modding the assignments and cheating.
-This isn't even taking into account any time for readings.
+So regrouping so we are on track first we have the:
+-Minimum 12 hours for exams and trainings
+-add on all the assignments due, we are at the new minimum of 17.5

+NOW for the  REALISTIC hours.

 So it takes a minimum of 17.5 hours that's also if you are ONLY spending a minute per question on the exams and trainings, that's not including the half hour it takes to repeat things, make mistakes, try again, actually work through the trainings, not to mention trouble focusing or normal human learning and comprehension, so for someone like me who is learning all of this for the first time and not whizzing through it cause i already know it, its taking me the extra half hour on every training and exam and more like 30 minutes per assignment because I'm reading and trying to intake and google how to do something if i don't remember it or its not clear.